Judge to decide on order blocking Puerto Rican evictions

-U.S. District Judge Timothy Hillman in Massachusetts heard plaintiff representatives and government attorneys speak Monday at a phone hearing.
+U.S. District Judge Timothy Hillman in Massachusetts heard plaintiff representatives and government attorneys Monday at a phone hearing.
+He could announce his decision as soon as this evening and as late as Wednesday morning.

-A decision is expected late Monday afternoon.
 Judge Leo Sorokin of U.S. District Court in Springfield, Massachusetts, granted the temporary restraining order on Saturday.
-It extends the evacuees' time in hotels until midnight Tuesday.
+It extends the evacuees' time in hotels through Thursday.

 Sorokin says ending federal housing assistance vouchers could irreparably harm desperate hurricane survivors with nowhere else to go.

+The plaintiffs' motion is to continue and extend the restraining order for at least 30 days pending a formal hearing for the court to consider testimony and other evidence.

-The Puerto Ricans arrived after Hurricane Maria last September.
+Puerto Ricans began arriving after Hurricane Maria last September.
 Their Federal Emergency Management Agency housing vouchers originally were set to expire at midnight June 30.

+FEMA said the number of families in the agency's housing program has decreased from 1,722 on Saturday to 420 on Monday.

+FEMA attorneys said on the call that the program has been extended four times, and that Puerto Rico Gov. Ricardo Rosselló, who must request the extension of the program, agreed in May that no further extensions would be applied for.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.